Generic Name: mesalamine

 Asacol HD has been evaluated in 896 patients with ulcerative colitis in controlled studies.
-Three six - week, active - controlled studies were conducted comparing Asacol HD 4.8 g/day with Asacol (mesalamine) 2.4 g/day as control in patients with mildly to moderately active ulcerative colitis.
-In these studies, 727 patients were dosed with the Asacol HD tablet and 732 patients were dosed with the Asacol 400 mg tablet.
-(One Asacol HD 800 mg tablet has not been shown to be bioequivalent to two Asacol 400 mg tablets [see Clinical Pharmacology (12.3)].)
+Three six - week, active - controlled studies were conducted comparing Asacol HD 4.8 grams per day with mesalamine-delayed release tablets 2.4 grams per day in patients with mildly to moderately active ulcerative colitis.
+In these studies, 727 patients were dosed with Asacol HD tablets and 732 patients were dosed with mesalamine delayed-release tablets.

-The most common reactions reported in the Asacol HD group were headache (4.7%), nausea (2.8%), nasopharyngitis (2.5%), abdominal pain (2.3%), exacerbation of ulcerative colitis (2.3%), diarrhea (1.7%), and dyspepsia (1.7%); Table 1 enumerates adverse drug reactions that occurred in the three studies.
-The most common reactions in the primary efficacy population of patients with moderately active ulcerative colitis (602 patients dosed with Asacol HD and 618 patients dosed with the Asacol 400 mg tablet) were the same as all treated patients.
-The majority of adverse reactions with Asacol HD in the double-blind, active-controlled trials were mild or moderate in severity and were reversible.
+The most common reactions reported in the Asacol HD group were headache (4.7%), nausea (2.8%), nasopharyngitis (2.5%), abdominal pain (2.3%), diarrhea (1.7%), and dyspepsia (1.7%); Table 1 enumerates adverse reactions that occurred in the three studies.
+The most common reactions in patients with moderately active ulcerative colitis (602 patients dosed with Asacol HD and 618 patients dosed with mesalamine delayed-release 400 mg) were the same as all treated patients.

-Discontinuations due to adverse reactions occurred in 3.9% of patients in the Asacol HD group and in 4.2% of patients in the Asacol 400 mg tablet comparator group.
+Discontinuations due to adverse reactions occurred in 3.9% of patients in the Asacol HD group and in 4.2% of patients in the mesalamine delayed - release tablet comparator group.
 The most common cause for discontinuation was gastrointestinal symptoms associated with ulcerative colitis.

-Severe adverse reactions occurred in 7.6% of patients in the Asacol HD group and in 7.6% of patients in the Asacol 400 mg tablet comparator group.
-Most of these reactions were gastrointestinal symptoms related to ulcerative colitis.
-Serious adverse reactions occurred in 0.8% of patients in the Asacol HD group and in 1.8% of patients in the Asacol 400 mg tablet comparator group.
+Serious adverse reactions occurred in 0.8% of patients in the Asacol HD group and in 1.8% of patients in the mesalamine delayed-release tablet comparator group.
 The majority involved the gastrointestinal system.

 |(400 mg Tablet)||(800 mg Tablet)|